drivy/sprite-factory/README.md

 If you want **complete** control over the generated styles, you can pass a block to the `run!` method.

 The block will be provided with information about each image, including the generated css attributes.
+It will also receive informations about the final sprite dimensions.
 Whatever content the block returns will be inserted into the generated css file.

-    SpriteFactory.run!('images/timer') do |images|
+    SpriteFactory.run!('images/timer') do |images, sprite|
       rules = []
       rules << "div.running img.button { cursor: pointer; #{images[:running][:style]} }"
       rules << "div.stopped img.button { cursor: pointer; #{images[:stopped][:style]} }"